DiraGeoSystems/websiteAU/README.md

 - docs/js/

-(I'd prefer to rename *docs/* to *site/*, but *docs/* is a required by GitHub Pages, where we intend to publish.
+(I'd prefer to rename *docs/* to *site/*, but *docs/* is required by GitHub Pages, where we intend to publish.
 The empty `.nojekyll` file is also for GitHub Pages.)

 ## Rechtliches